What is a coronary sinus reduction?

 A small incision is made in the skin over your neck to access the underlying vein using ultrasound guidance.
 A fine flexible tube called a catheter is introduced and placed into the coronary sinus under X-ray guidance.

-The Reducer, which is an hourglass-shaped device which is mounted on a balloon catheter, is positioned in the coronary sinus and gently inflated after which the balloon catheter is de-inflated and withdrawn.
+The Reducer, an hourglass-shaped device which is mounted on a balloon catheter, is positioned in the coronary sinus and gently inflated after which the balloon catheter is de-inflated and withdrawn.
 A dressing will be placed over the incision site after withdrawal of the catheter.

 Over time, narrowing of the coronary sinus occurs which increases the pressure of the venous blood draining from the heart muscle.